Angola is a civil law jurisdiction with the following categories of Common Jurisdiction Courts:

 The VAT tax base is the value of the supply, irrespective of its nature.

 There is a single VAT rate of 14%.

 The Angolan VAT regime establishes full and partial exemptions.

-Notwithstanding, the entity liable for the delivery of the VAT is generally the taxable person that performs the activity being taxed.
+However, the entity liable for the delivery of the VAT is generally the taxable person that performs the activity being taxed.
 The tax due shall be paid before the end of the month following the one for which the transactions are reported.

 There is an obligation to submit a monthly VAT periodic return, before the end of the month pursuant to the one to which the transactions refer.

-In 2013 the Statute of Large Taxpayers (Estatuto dos Grandes Contribuintes, approved by Presidential Decree 147/13, of 1 October 2013) was created to establish a special taxation framework for entities that qualify as large taxpayers.
+In 2013 the Statute of Large Taxpayers (Estatuto dos Grandes Contribuintes, approved by Presidential Decree No 147/13, of 1 October 2013) was created to establish a special taxation framework for entities that qualify as large taxpayers.